RIPLaboratoryUH/pico2w-microros-wifi-guide/README.md

 on the Pico 2W.
 Includes a working custom UDP transport and the radio configuration needed for consistent latency.

-For the IEEE conference paper this work is associated with — including a benchmark of latency, throughput, and reliability across serial vs. Wi-Fi and ad-hoc vs. micro-ROS configurations on the Pico 2W — see the companion
+For the performance data including expected message round-trip-time across serial vs. Wi-Fi and ad-hoc vs. micro-ROS configurations, see the companion
 repo: [`pico2w-microros-benchmark`](https://github.com/RIPLaboratoryUH/pico2w-microros-benchmark).

 ---